daocodes/Portfolio-Backtester/README.md

 ## ✨ Preview

 ![Demo](assets/demo.gif)
-*A quick walkthrough of StockVision in action.*
+*A quick walkthrough of Backtester 1.0 in action.*

 ---